jiayiliujiayi/timekilleR/README.md

 ---
 The timekiller is an [R](https://www.r-project.org) package with unimportant, superstitious and personal R functions that kill time.

-Also, writing this package itself is a way of killing time for me.
+Also, writing this package itself is a way to kill time.

 ---